-Accurate Food Labeling and Advertising—the links between diet and health, and between obesity and diet-related health problems such as heart disease, hypertension, and diabetes, are well established.
-According to the latest available data (2015-16), close to 40 percent (39.8) of American adults were categorized as obese, and the rate is projected to reach 44 percent by 2030.
+Accurate food labeling and advertising: The links between diet and health, and between obesity and diet-related health problems such as heart disease, hypertension, and diabetes, are well established.
+According to the latest available data from 2015–16, close to 40 percent (39.8) of American adults were categorized as obese.
+That rate is projected to reach 44 percent by 2030.
 Total annual costs attributable to obesity are estimated to range from $147 billion to nearly $210 billion.
-Food labeling policies (including calorie counts) for all food distribution venues—supermarkets as well as restaurants—are critical so that consumers have the information they need to make healthy food choices.
+Food labeling policies, including calorie counts, for all food distribution venues—both supermarkets and restaurants—are critical so that consumers have the information they need to make healthy food choices.
 These policies should require clear and easily understandable information about the nutrients in food products, as well as their calories.

-Existing laws and policies have moved us closer to the goal of providing consumers with useful nutritional information about the foods they consume while seeking to protect them from false labeling and unsubstantiated claims.
+Existing laws and policies have moved the country closer to the goal of providing consumers with useful nutritional information about the foods they consume while seeking to protect them from false labeling and unsubstantiated claims.
 But additional policies are needed.

-- mandatory nutrition labeling on all products regulated by the FDA,
+- mandatory nutrition labeling on all products regulated by the Food and Drug Administration (FDA),

 - standards for health and nutrition claims on food labels, and